 How Do I Negotiate a Contract with My Nanny?

-A written nanny contract is essential for a professional, lasting relationship.
+We have all been there- it is MLK Jr Day and the nanny thinks it is a holiday and you have to be at work.
+What solves this problem?
+A well written contract!!
+A nanny contract is essential for a professional, lasting relationship.
 It reduces misunderstandings and shows respect for the nanny’s role.
 TLC has guided thousands of families through contracts that cover all the right details without being overwhelming.
+Then, you can show nanny that MLK Jr Day is a regular work day for her!

 • Salary & pay schedule: Hourly vs. salaried, overtime, and whether you’ll use payroll service (TLC recommends families follow legal tax/payroll guidelines).